Qin Lang

 Qin Lang (fl.199 – 238), courtesy name Yuanming, was a military general of the state of Cao Wei during the Three Kingdoms period of China.

 Family background

 Qin Lang was born in the late Eastern Han dynasty and his ancestral home was in Xinxing Commandery (新興郡; around present-day Xinzhou, Shanxi).
 His father was Qin Yilu, a former subordinate of Lü Bu, a warlord who lived in the late Eastern Han dynasty.
-His mother was Qin Yilu's ex-wife, Lady Du (杜氏), who was taken by the warlord Cao Cao as a concubine after Lü Bu's defeat and death at the Battle of Xiapi in 198.
+His mother was Qin Yilu's ex-wife, Lady Du (杜氏), who was taken by the warlord Cao Cao as a concubine after Lü Bu's defeat and death at the Battle of Xiapi in 198-199.
 At a young age, Qin Lang accompanied his mother and joined Cao Cao's household.
 Cao Cao adopted Qin Lang as a son and doted on him.
 Once, during a banquet, Cao Cao told his guests, "Would someone love his foster son (referring to Qin Lang) in the same way as I do?"

+Due to his mother's second marriage, Qin Lang's half-siblings include Cao Gun, Cao Lin (Prince of Pei) and Princess Gaocheng.